filebrowser/filebrowser/CONTRIBUTING.md

 # Contributing

 > [!WARNING]
 > File Browser is being archived on **2026-09-01**.
+Issue creation is limited to collaborators; if you have found a bug, open a pull request with the fix rather than an issue.
+Pull requests are still looked at until that date, but there is no guarantee they will be merged.
 New features are not being accepted.
-Bug-fix pull requests are still looked at until that date, but there is no guarantee they will be merged.
 >
 > The instructions below are kept because they remain useful to anyone building the project from source.